Free improvisation: History

-At the same time, Free Improvisation is a problematic term.
-It is neither free nor improvised as in their strict definitions.
-Musicians who play free improvisation develop highly individualized musical vocabulary which are then played without the restriction of a score.
-In this sense, the freedom implied by the term Free Improvisation is more of an aesthetic of playing towards notions of freedom than freedom in the pure sense.

 Classical precedents

-By the middle decades of the 20th century, composers like Henry Cowell, Earle Brown, David Tudor, La Monte Young, Jackson Mac Low, Morton Feldman, Sylvano Bussotti, Karlheinz Stockhausen, and George Crumb, re-introduced improvisation to European art music, with compositions that allowed or even required musicians to improvise.
+By the middle decades of the 20th century, composers such as Henry Cowell, Earle Brown, David Tudor, La Monte Young, Jackson Mac Low, Morton Feldman, Sylvano Bussotti, Karlheinz Stockhausen, and George Crumb, re-introduced improvisation to European art music, with compositions that allowed or even required musicians to improvise.
 One notable example of this is Cornelius Cardew's Treatise: a graphic score with no conventional notation whatsoever, which musicians were invited to interpret.

 Improvisation is still commonly practised by some organists at concerts or church services, and courses in improvisation (including free improvisation) are part of many higher education programmes for church musicians.
-Notable contemporary organists include Olivier Latry and Jean Guillou.
-Free improvisations for organ has also occasionally been recorded and released on albums, such as Like a Flame by Frederik Magle.